developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/printingGuide/index.md

 	});

-Once the file names are known, your app can print with them, passing variables as specified within the ZPL or CPCL files themselves.
-This is done using either the [printStoredFormatWithArray method](/enterprise-browser/1-4/api/printingzebra?printStoredFormatWithArray(STRING formatPathOnPrinter, Array vars)) or the [printStoredFormatWithHash method](/enterprise-browser/1-4/api/printingzebra?printStoredFormatWithHash(STRING formatPathOnPrinter, HASH vars)).
+Once the file names are known, the app can print with them, passing variables as specified within the ZPL or CPCL files themselves.
+This is done using either the [printStoredFormatWithArray method](/enterprise-browser/1-4/api/printingzebra/#printstoredformatwitharrayspanclasstextinfostringspanformatpathonprinterspanclasstextinfoarrayspanvars) or the [printStoredFormatWithHash method](/enterprise-browser/1-4/api/printingzebra/#printstoredformatwithhashspanclasstextinfostringspanformatpathonprinterspanclasstextinfohashspanvars).

 Both methods above include the three parameters below.

 ###Parameter 1- formatPathOnPrinter
-This will be **'E:&lt;filename&gt;'** where 'filename' is the name of one of the files found using the steps above or another file on the device (assuming the file is stored in the printer's 'E' partition).
+This will be **'E:&lt;filename&gt;'** where 'filename' is the name of one of the files found using the steps above or another file on the device (assuming the file is stored in the printer's "E" partition).

 ###Parameter 2- vars
 This represents the data to be passed to the label, and uses `printStoredFormatWithArray`, an array of strings representing the data to fill into the format.
 For ZPL formats, index 0 of the array corresponds to field number 2 (^FN2).
 For CPCL, the variables are passed in the order that they are found in the format.